PavlosIsaris/paulisaris-blog-hugo/content/post/getting-started-with-angular-material-creating-a-custom-dialog-component.md

 # Structuring the custom dialog component

-It's time to set up our dialog component we created before.
+It's time to set up the dialog component we created before.
 Head to `src/app/dialog.dialog.component.ts` and add the following:

 ```javascript